aai-institute/lakefs-spec/CONTRIBUTING.md

 python -m pip install --upgrade pip-tools pip-compile --strip-extras pyproject.toml pip-compile --extra=dev --output-file=requirements-dev.txt pyproject.toml
+pip-compile --extra=docs --output-file=requirements-docs.txt pyproject.toml
 ```

+In addition to these manual steps, we also provide `pre-commit` hooks that automatically lock the dependencies whenever `pyproject.toml` is changed.

 ⚠️ Since the official development version is Python 3.11, please run the above `pip-compile` command in a virtual environment with Python 3.11.

+## Working on Documentation

+Improvements or additions to the project's documentation are highly appreciated.

+The documentation is based on the [`mkdocs`](https://mkdocs.org) and [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material/) projects, see their homepages for in-depth guides on their features and usage.

+To build the documentation locally, you need to first install the optional `docs` dependencies from `requirements-docs.txt`,
+e.g., with `pip install -r requirements-docs.txt`.
+You can then start a local documentation server with `mkdocs serve`, or
+build the documentation into its output folder in `public/`.

+In order to maintain documentation for multiple versions of this library, we use the [`mike`](https://github.com/jimporter/mike) tool, which automatically maintains individual documentation builds per version and publishes them to the `gh-pages` branch.

+The GitHub CI pipeline automatically invokes `mike` as part of the release process with the correct version and updates the GitHub pages branch for the project.